abilandz/NAT3054/Lecture_2/git.md

 Initialized empty Git repository in /home/abilandz/headquarter/
 ```

-This is a central repository which will be used to exchange information related to the project development between various contributors.
-We remark that this central repository has to be bare (i.e. it has no working tree and no default remote), since it is not possible to push commits in a non-bare Git repository (TBI 20241009 check these statements)
+This is a central repository which will be used to exchange information related to the project development among all developers.
+We remark that this central repository has to be _bare_ (i.e. it has no working tree and no default remote repository).
+One can think of a bare Git repository having nothing but the .git folder inside your local working repository.

-From contributor's point of view, we can now proceed in two ways: "clone" and "init".
-First we illustrate "clone" approach for a contributor named "Marcel":
+From developer's point of view, we can now proceed in two ways: "clone" and "init".
+We illustrate the "clone" approach because it is easier, starting with the developer named "Marcel":

 ```bash
 # Clone the central bare repository into developer's repository named "Marcel":